 Environmental input and perception

-Over the past several decades, the relationship between human and computer input has been well explored.
-It even has a widely studied discipline known as human computer interaction or HCI.
-Human input happens through a variety of means, including keyboards, mice, touch, ink, voice, and even Kinect skeletal tracking.
+Over the past several decades, exploration into the relationship between human and computer input has continued, leading to the discipline known as human computer interaction or HCI.
+Human input happens through different means, including keyboards, mice, touch, ink, voice, and even Kinect skeletal tracking.

 Advancements in sensors and processing are giving rise to a new area of computer input from environments.
-The interaction between computers and environments is effectively environmental understanding or perception.
-Hence the API names in Windows that reveal environmental information are called the perception APIs.
-Environmental input captures things like a person's position in the world (e.g. head tracking), surfaces and boundaries (e.g. spatial mapping and scene understanding), ambient lighting, environmental sound, object recognition, and location.
+The interaction between computers and environments is effectively environmental understanding or perception, which is why the API names in Windows that reveal environmental information are called the perception APIs.
+Environmental input captures things like a person's position in the world (head tracking), surfaces and boundaries (spatial mapping and scene understanding), ambient lighting, environmental sound, object recognition, and location.

-Image: The interactions between between computers, humans and environments.
+Image: The interactions between computers, humans, and environments.

-Now, the combination of all three--computer processing, human input, and environmental input--sets the opportunity to create true mixed reality experiences.
+The combination of all three - computer processing, human input, and environmental input - sets the stage for creating true Mixed Reality experiences.
 Movement through the physical world can translate to movement in the digital world.
 Boundaries in the physical world can influence application experiences, such as game play, in the digital world.
-Without environmental input, experiences cannot blend between physical and digital realities.
+Without environmental input, experiences can't blend between physical and digital realities.

-Since mixed reality blends both physical and digital worlds, these two realities define the polar ends of a spectrum known as the virtuality continuum.
-For simplicity, we refer to this as the mixed reality spectrum.
-On the left-hand side we have physical reality in which we, humans, exist; on the right-hand side we have the corresponding digital reality.
+Since Mixed Reality blends both physical and digital worlds, these two realities define the polar ends of a spectrum known as the virtuality continuum.
+We refer to the array of realities as the Mixed Reality spectrum.
+On the left-hand side, we have the physical reality that we as humans exist in.
+On the right-hand side, we have the corresponding digital reality.

 Augmented vs. virtual reality

 Most mobile phones on the market today have little to no environmental understanding capabilities.
-Thus the experiences they offer cannot mix between physical and digital realities.
+The experiences they offer can't mix physical and digital realities.
 The experiences that overlay graphics on video streams of the physical world are augmented reality.
 The experiences that occlude your view to present a digital experience are virtual reality.
-As you can see, the experiences enabled between these two extremes is mixed reality:
+The experiences enabled between augmented and virtual reality form Mixed Reality: